JamzTheMan/MapTool/README.md

 If you've heard enough, grab the [latest release here!](https://github.com/JamzTheMan/MapTool/releases/latest) _Or click a direct link on the side bar to the right -->_

+*Note: Please read the release notes here if you plan on using the JAR version: https://github.com/JamzTheMan/MapTool/releases/tag/1.4.5.4

 So, what's with the Infused with Nerps?
 -----